Pääjärvi (Lammi)

 Pääjärvi is a medium-sized lake in Finland.
-It is situated on the border between the city of Hämeenlinna in the Tavastia Proper region and the municipality of Hollola in the Päijänne Tavastia region.
+It is situated on the border between the city of Hämeenlinna in the Kanta-Häme region and the municipality of Hollola in the Päijät-Häme region.

 The lake drains through the Teuronjoki river into the lake Mommilanjärvi and from there through the Puujoki River into Lake Kernaalanjärvi and from there through the Hiidenjoki River into Lake Vanajavesi and it is thus a part of the Kokemäenjoki basin that drains the western third of the Finnish Lakeland.